We are no longer accepting applications for the 2019-2020 fellowship. The next application window will open in late

 The activities of the fellow will vary with each rotation.
 They will include research and analysis on a wide range of policy issues impacting biomedical research and its clinical application, and summarizing those analyses for different audiences.
 Writing tasks may include crafting new policy position statements, preparing testimony, summarizing legislation and drafting speeches.
 The fellow will participate in a variety of forums and will be expected to represent the involved organizations effectively in individual meetings and larger settings.

 Candidates are expected to have an advanced degree in human genetics or related field.
 Exceptional applicants with other advanced degrees and clearly demonstrated experience-based knowledge in science policy could be considered.
 Ideally, candidates will have completed graduate training, but be early in the career development path.
 In addition to possessing a scientific knowledge base, the candidate must have a well-articulated interest in policy.
 Demonstrated skills in oral and written communications are essential.
 United States citizenship is not required, but candidates must be eligible to work in in the U.S. (i.e., the fellowship organizations will not sponsor visas).

-A committee of representatives from ASHG and NHGRI will review application materials, interview finalists, and recommend up to three candidates to the organizational leaders for the final selection decision.
+A committee of representatives from ASHG and NHGRI will review application materials in May and interview finalists in early June.
 Candidates are asked in the application materials to explain their motivation, areas of interest, and future plans.